top of page

 A foggy photos with barren trees and fog going into between the branches.
 There is a lake that reflects back the photo.

-Sometimes the best vacations are those that are filled with low-key activities and lots of quiet time.
+Sometimes, the best vacations are filled with low-key activities and lots of quiet time.
 You will find all that and so much more when you take the time to vacation in the Berkshires.
 There are plenty of hiking trails to tackle, as well as bodies of water for swimming and kayaking.
-Add in the local farms and businesses and you will discover your own little piece of paradise away from home.
+Add in the local farms and businesses, and you will discover your own little piece of paradise away from home.

 9. Mosca, Colorado